ShaunFell/GRBoondi/paper/paper.md

 - **Tailored post-processing tools**: GRBoondi comes equipped with custom-built post-processing scripts, leveraging VisIt's Python interface.
 Any of the diagnostic quantities computed during the evolution can be plotted using these tools.
 It also contains a simple integral plotter, for quickly visualizing the various integrals computed during a simulation, leveraging Python's Matplotlib package [@Hunter:2007]

-Additional features of GRBoondi are enumerated on the Github Wiki[^1].
+Additional features of GRBoondi are elucidated on the Github Wiki[^1].

 ![Some examples of the usage of GRBoondi.
 The left image is the energy density of a Proca cloud superradiantly excited around a rapidly spinning black hole, superimposed with streamlines of the spatial Proca vector field.
 The right image is a plot in the xz-plane of the square of the Proca 4-vector in the same background.
 The spin axis of the black hole is orientated along the z-axis.
 Superimposed on both images is a slice of the computational grid, clearly showing the refinement hierarchy.](Figures/Combined.png)